 We are still in the early stages of planning.
 We will be working work the City of Niagara Falls and the community to determine the best decision to move forward.

 Construction is expected to be completed in 2028, with the opening planned for that summer.

-The project will be priced through a rigorous competitive process to ensure value for the taxpayers of Ontario.
+The project was priced through a rigorous competitive process to ensure value for the taxpayers of Ontario.

 The support of the community is crucial in ensuring we design a new kind of healthcare that fosters a community of connected care, advances the boundaries of healing and transforms your experience from ordinary to the extraordinary.